Pre-Eminent Legal Representation For Fiduciaries Of Trusts, At Trial And Beyond

 At Fergus, A Law Office, I have been appointed numerous times by federal courts as the trial lawyer for court-appointed fiduciaries who represent the interests of tens of thousands of individuals.
 Many of these cases have involved unknown individuals, who, in the future, will be diagnosed with serious, debilitating asbestos-related diseases.
 These cases, involving complex issues, mountains of data and evidence, and extreme consequences, are illustrative of the services I am prepared to provide to fiduciaries in equally complicated matters.

-In state and federal court trials that require court-appointed fiduciaries, millions, if not billions, of dollars are at stake.
-Documentation is voluminous and the roster of potential witnesses is lengthy.
-The ability to digest vast quantities of data, distill the essential information upon which the case will turn, and communicate effectively with major and minor players, requires a rare combination of talent, training and experience.
-As the one of the lead trial lawyers I participated in all aspects of trial preparation and presentation of evidence at trial.
-The cases in which I participated settled favorably for the beneficiaries of the trusts set up pay injured victims for decades into the future.
-What follows is a more detailed treatment of my duties and the case outcomes.
+In state and federal court trials that require court-appointed fiduciaries, millions, if not billions, of dollars are often at stake.
+Documentation is voluminous, and the roster of potential witnesses is lengthy.
+The ability to digest vast quantities of data, distill the essential information upon which the case will turn, and communicate effectively with major and minor players requires a rare combination of talent, training and experience.

 After the trials are over, my client becomes the representative appointed by the court to serve as the future representative for each of the trusts.
 These trusts are expected to exist for the next 40 years, so it is important to have continued representation for future claimants.
 I have played a significant role in the post-trial trusts, including helping set conservative earnings estimates, helping set realistic and conservative payment schedules, and helping protect assets set aside for future claims from specious claims.

-Fergus, A Law Office has a proud record of protecting future trust fund claimants in complex civil litigation.
-To schedule a consultation, call us at 415.537.9030 or contact my office online.
+At Fergus, A Law Office, I have a proud record of protecting future trust fund claimants in complex civil litigation.
+To schedule a consultation, call me at 866-256-5487 or contact my office online.
 From my office in San Francisco, California, I am an attorney who helps clients nationwide.